-5. (a) All students other than those enrolling for DipG&O, DipObst, DipPaed, or for final year of MBChB, shall enrol on the appropriate day and morning or afternoon as set out in the enrolment timetable;

-provided that enrolments may be accepted after the days prescribed but in no case shall (i) a student whose home is outside New Zealand be accepted later than the commencement of the second week of lectures, or
+- 5. (a) Each student (except for DipG&O, DipObst, DipPaed, or for final year MBChB) shall enrol on the appropriate day and morning or afternoon as set out in the enrolment timetables.
+Provided that on payment of the prescribed late fee and penalties as Senate may in its discretion impose an enrolment may be accepted after the day prescribed but in no case shall - (i) a student whose home is outside New Zealand be accepted later than the commencement of the second week of lectures, or